SFWLtd/techradar/docs/_posts/2017-02-02-continuous-improvement-to-continuous-delivery.md

 ------------------------------

 This week, David Raine and I attended a Microsoft Azure Technical Day.
 As we've previously said, identifying cloud patterns and understanding the capabilities of AWS and Azure will help us deliver much more effective and cheaper architectures for our clients.
 During the day we learned more about PaaS approaches such as Logic Apps, Service Bus, [App and API Services]({{site.baseurl}}/azure-app-services) and [Functions]({{site.baseurl}}/azure-functions).
 For situations where we need to build a lightweight workflow based application, and where Dynamics may be a little heavy a simple Logic Apps application which hooks into a number of Azure Functions may provide a simple and very cost effective Serverless approach.
 [Serverless]({{site.baseurl}}/serverless) forces teams to focus more on the speed and efficiency of the code, the incentive is to use the time saved in bypassing infrastructure on developing efficient code.
 Developers able to architect and write good functions which can be reused across multiple systems could see big benefits, along with those looking to rapidly prototype components.
+We've already started to assess the use of [Azure Logic Apps]({{site.baseurl}}/logic-apps) to complement CRM solutions and see this as a good opportunity for quickly generating powerful but lightweight workflows.
 Both [AWS Lambda]({{site.baseurl}}/lambda) and Azure Functions provide native support for C#, Java, Python and node.js (and actually support multiple other languages through node shims).
 It is possible to take an existing project, make a one line change in the Startup class to hook into the Lambda invocation, and immediately reap the serverless benefits!
 It would be good to do more investigation before adopting this.
 To get the best benefits, it is likely that we'd need to do a little rearchitecting of existing .NET solutions

 Finally, our experience of [Kotlin]({{site.baseurl}}/kotlin) is currently been very positive, and our current thought is that we would prefer to use that than [Scala]({{site.baseurl}}/scala) if we were to take on a new JVM project.
 Our feeling is that the learning curve for Scala, and the opportunity to write unreadable code is worrying, certainly in contrast to the readability and similar syntax to C# that Kotlin has.
 With seemingly few opportunities asking for Scala of late - it has been relegated to the hold bucket.